metabase/metabase/docs/users-guide/05-visualizing-results.md

 These three charting types have very similar options, which are broken up into the following:

 * **Data** — choose the fields you want to plot on your x and y axes.
 This is mostly useful if your table or result set contains more than two columns, like if you're trying to graph fields from an unaggregated table.
-You can also add additional metric fields by clicking the `Add another series` link below the y-axis dropdown, or break your current metric out by an additional dimension by clicking the `Add a series breakout` link below the x-axis dropdown (note that you can't add an additional series breakout if you have more than one metric/series).
+You can also add additional metrics to your chart by clicking the `Add another series` link below the y-axis dropdown, or break your current metric out by an additional dimension by clicking the `Add a series breakout` link below the x-axis dropdown (note that you can't add an additional series breakout if you have more than one metric/series).
 * **Display** — here's where you can make some cosmetic changes, like setting colors, and stacking bar or area charts.
 With line and area charts, you can also change the line style (line, curve, or step).
-You can also set a goal line for your chart, and configure how your chart deals with x-axis points that have missing y-axis values.
+You can also set a goal line for your chart, display a trend line, or configure how your chart deals with x-axis points that have missing y-axis values.
 * **Axes** — this is where you can hide axis markers or change their ranges, and turn split axes on or off.
 You can also configure the way your axes are scaled, if you're into that kind of thing.
 * **Labels** — if you want to hide axis labels or customize them, here's where to go.

 #### Scatterplots and bubble charts
 Scatterplots are useful for visualizing the correlation between two variables, like comparing the age of your users vs. how many dollars they've spent on your products.
 To use a scatterplot, you'll need to ask a question that results in two numeric columns, like `Count of Orders grouped by Customer Age`.
 Alternatively, you can use a raw data table and select the two numeric fields you want to use in the chart options.

 If you have a third numeric field, you can also create a bubble chart.
-Select the Scatter visualization, then open up the chart options and select a field in the bubble size dropdown.
+Select the Scatter visualization, then open up the chart options and select a field in the `bubble size` dropdown.
 This field will be used to determine the size of each bubble on your chart.
-For example, you could use a field that contains the number or count of items for the given x-y pair — i.e., larger bubbles for larger total dollar amounts spent on orders.
+For example, you could use a field that contains the total dollar amount for each x-y pair — i.e., larger bubbles for larger total dollar amounts spent on orders.

-Scatterplots and bubble charts also have similar chart options as line, bar, and area charts.
+Scatterplots and bubble charts also have similar chart options as line, bar, and area charts, including the option to display trend or goal lines.

 ![Scatter](images/visualizations/scatter.png)

 #### Pie or donut charts
 A pie or donut chart can be used when breaking out a metric by a single dimension, especially when the number of possible breakouts is small, like users by gender.
-If you have more than a few breakouts, like users by country, it's usually better to use a bar chart so that your users can more easily compare the relative sizes of each bar.
+If you have more than a few breakouts, like users per country, it's usually better to use a bar chart so that your users can more easily compare the relative sizes of each bar.

 The options for pie charts let you choose which field to use as your measurement, and which one to use for the dimension (i.e., the pie slices).
-You can also customize the pie chart's legend, whether or not to show each slice's percent of the whole in the legend, and the minimum size a slice needs to be in order for it to be displayed.
+You can also customize the color of each piece slice, the pie chart's legend, whether or not to show each slice's percent of the whole in the legend, and the minimum size a slice needs to be in order for it to be displayed.

 ![Donut](images/visualizations/donut.png)